VedAstro/VedAstro/ChatAPI/readme.md

 # set correct sub first
 ` az account set --subscription c4a47a40-5870-4dbc-91b8-6c967556bfeb`

+# OPTION 1
-# push code and build in azure (sometimes faster)
+## push code and build in azure (sometimes faster)

-` az acr build --registry vedastrochatapi --image chat-api .`
+`az acr build --registry vedastrochatapi --image chat-api . --verbose` ` az acr build --registry vedastrochatapi --image chat-api .`

 NOTE: live ACA server needs to be restarted for new image to kick in

+# OPTION 2
-# build local then push to Azure
+## build local then push to Azure

  credentials from Access keys blade.